 JOHN PHILLIPS COMMENTARY SERIES.
 This series covers every book of the New Testament and 17 of the Old (Genesis, Psalms, Proverbs, Song of Solomon, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi).
 Written from a conservative, dispensational, Christ-centered viewpoint, the commentaries are practical and are filled with rich nuggets of spiritual truth.
-It is my favorite commentary series, and I only wish that Mr. Phillips could have completed all of the Old Testament books.
+It is one of my favorite commentary sets, and I only wish that Mr. Phillips could have completed all of the Old Testament books.
 At times he quoted unsound men such as C.S.
-Lewis, but the value of his commentaries far outweighs any problems.
+Lewis and J.B.
+Phillips and he seems to make allowance for evolutionary ages in Genesis 1, but the value of his commentaries far outweighs the problems.
 Born in Britain, Phillips served in the British Army in Palestine until the rebirth of Israel in 1948.
 After the war, he moved to Canada and later to the States where he obtained a Doctor of Ministry degree from Luther Rice Seminary.
 He was assistant director of the Moody Correspondence School and also directed the Emmaus Correspondence School.
 Toward the end of his life he joined an independent Baptist church.
 He died in July 2010 at age 83.

 THRU THE BIBLE by J. Vernon McGee (1904-1988).
 This five-volume set contains the messages preached by the late J. Vernon McGee on his Thru the Bible radio broadcasts.
 Though I was saddened by McGee’s New Evangelical compromise in many areas, he always gladdened my heart with his warm, Christ-centered commentary on the Word of God.
 I particularly recommend his commentaries on the Old Testament prophets, because he maintained a literal pre-millennial, pre-tribulational approach in contrast to most of the well-known Bible commentators.
 It is not easy to find sound commentaries on the prophetic portions of Scripture.